hs30/hs30/README.md

 <p align="center">Full stack web development bootcamp graduate from Le Wagon, looking for my first developer role</p>

 - 💼 Transitioning from QA analyst to developer
-- 👨‍💻 I like creating web apps using Ruby on Rails - checkout [Bonded](https://bonded-friendships.herokuapp.com/); a friend-matching prototype web app created on the bootcamp
+- 👨‍💻 I like creating web apps using Ruby on Rails - checkout [Bonded](https://bonded-friendships.herokuapp.com/); a friend-matching prototype app created on the bootcamp
 - 🌱 I’m currently learning React & Redux
 - 📄 Find out more about my professional skills and experience on [LinkedIn](https://www.linkedin.com/in/huda-salameh/)
 - 📫 Get in touch by [email](mailto:huda.salameh44@gmail.com)